ordina-jworks/ordina-jworks.github.io/_posts/2017-01-21-Node-with-TypeScript.md

 This allows it to be used on a Raspberry pi also.
 <br/>
 The second Arduino implementation uses no framework and communication is done via regular serial.
-In the type of Scenarios you have to handle all the serial communication yourself.
+In the type of scenarios you have to handle all the serial communication yourself.
 You also have to write Arduino firmware and thus it cannot be dynamically updated at runtime.
 Use this Arduino implementation if some component is incompatible or not supported by Johnny-Five.